 CAUTION!
 If the special winterising kit has been fitted or any measures have been taken to increase the temperature these changes must be reversed before the machine is used in normal temperature conditions.
 Otherwise there is a risk of overheating, resulting in severe damage to the engine.

 Heated handles

-(395XPG)
+(372 XPG)

-On models with the model code XPG both the front handle bar and the rear handle are equipped with electrical heating coils.
-These are supplied with electricity from a generator built into the chain saw.
+On models with the designation XPG/G, the front as well as the rear handle are equipped with electric heating coils.
+These are supplied with electricity from a built-in generator on the chain saw.